-The Victorian Government is investing $27.3 million to build new bike lanes that physically separate drivers and cyclists to make St Kilda Road safer for all road users.
+The Victorian Government has committed $30.5 million to build new bike lanes that physically separate drivers and cyclists to make St Kilda Road safer.

 The St Kilda Road Bike Lanes project will involve:

 - building separated kerbside bike lanes with bike markings along St Kilda Road

 - installing coloured bike lane surfacing at conflict points, and bike boxes and bike lanterns at traffic light intersections to provide better visibility and priority movement for cyclists

 - modifying traffic signals to provide additional priority for cyclists